-Advisor: Professor Yvette Joy Liebesman.
-The Concentration in Intellectual Property Law emphasizes the legal doctrines, analytical tools and skills lawyers need to competently represent their clients' intellectual property needs.
-It offers students specialization via courses, simulations and activities that will expose them to the legal and practical issues that arise in intellectual property law.
+The Concentration in Intellectual Property Law emphasizes the legal doctrines, analytical tools, and skills lawyers need to competently represent their clients' intellectual property needs.
+It offers students specialization via courses, simulations, and activities that will expose them to the legal and practical issues that arise in intellectual property law.

-Satisfactory completion of the IP Concentration requires a minimum of 11 credit hours of intellectual property law courses with a satisfactory grade (C+ or higher), including:
+Satisfactory completion of the IP Concentration requires a minimum of 11 credit hours of intellectual property law courses with a satisfactory grade (C or higher), including:

-- 1. the Intellectual Property Survey course, - 2. at least one intellectual property law core course; (Patent Law, Copyright Law, or Trademark and Unfair Competition Law), - 3. at least five credit hours of elective intellectual property law courses (with the option of taking one cross-disciplinary course), - 4. a significant scholarly writing which demonstrates the student's ability to conduct indepth research and exhibit an understanding of policy issues that affect IP law, - 5. participation in an experiential course or activity that applies intellectual property theory in a practice setting (such as an IP competition or field placement) or another activity that is approved, in advance, by the concentration advisor, and - 6. participation in a minimum of two approved professional and/or co-curricular activities.
+- 1. the Intellectual Property Survey course, - 2. at least one intellectual property law core course; (Patent Law, Copyright Law, or Trademark and Unfair Competition Law), - 3. at least five credit hours of elective intellectual property law courses (with the option of taking one cross-disciplinary course), - 4. a significant scholarly writing which demonstrates the student's ability to conduct indepth research and exhibit an understanding of policy issues that affect Intellectual property law, - 5. participation in an experiential course or activity that applies intellectual property theory in a practice setting (such as patent drafting, intellectual property licensing, an intellectual property competition, or intellectual property field placement) or another activity that is approved, in advance, by the concentration advisor, and - 6. participation in a minimum of two approved professional and/or co-curricular activities.